Trump: If Democrats take the House, 'I’ll just figure it out'

 Breaking News Emails

+"A blue wave would equal a crime wave, very simple," Trump told the crowd at his second rally of the day, in Indianapolis.
+"And a red wave equals jobs and security."

+Earlier, in West Virginia, he suggested again that that blue wave could prevail — adding that if they did, he would still be alright.

-“It could happen, could happen," Trump said to the crowd of rally-goers in a Huntington airport hangar, with Air Force One in the background.
+“It could happen, could happen," Trump told the crowd of rally-goers in a Huntington airport hangar, with Air Force One in the background.
 "We are doing very well, and we are doing really well in the Senate, but it could happen.”

+"The Democrats want to invite caravan after caravan, and you see we have all these caravans forming, you see them there.
+Gee, I wonder how that happens.
+I wonder how," he added, appearing to imply again, without offering evidence, that Democrats had provided support.
+"I think they overplayed their hand on this one, folks."

-Trump repeated a recent message: there are a lot of competitive House races around the country, he said, and "I can't go everywhere" — Democrats could "squeak it by."
+In West Virginia, Trump also repeated another recent message: that there's only so much he can do to help the GOP hold on to both chambers of Congress.
+There are a lot of competitive House races around the country, he said, and "I can't go everywhere," meaning that Democrats could "squeak it by."

-Trump was in town Friday afternoon to campaign for West Virginia attorney general Patrick Morrisey, who is challenging Democratic incumbent Sen. Joe Manchin.
+But both of his Friday stops were focused on the upper chamber.
+In Huntington, Trump campaigned for West Virginia attorney general Patrick Morrisey, who is challenging Democratic incumbent Sen. Joe Manchin.

 Acknowledging one potential flaw with that argument — he did get Manchin's vote just last month to approve his Supreme Court nominee, Brett Kavanaugh — Trump said that vote was not proof his loyalty.